-Sorting Algorithmof Evil: The Devil Beasts start out as humans who transform into mindless monsters.
-While some are intelligent in both forms, it's out right stated that instincts and high emotions can dominate their monster form, limiting or removing their reasoning.
+Sorting Algorithm of Evil: The Devil Beasts start out as humans who transform into mindless monsters.
+While some are intelligent in both forms, it's outright stated that instincts and strong emotions can dominate their monster form, limiting or removing their reasoning.

 After a while, some Devil Beasts appear who can maintain control in both forms, though there are still plenty of mindless ones.
 Then Jun ends up in Hell, thanks to Vlava, who was thought to be a Devil Beast, but is actually a Demon (there's a difference).
-Jun goes from one Curb-Stomp Battle after another in Hell, Akira does most of the fighting there.
-Though to be fair to Jun, all the foes in Hell are demons AND old foes of Akira.
+Jun goes from one Curb-Stomp Battle after another in Hell, where Akira does most of the fighting.
+To be fair to Jun, all the foes in Hell are demons AND old foes of Akira.
 She's more unprepared than useless in this arc.

 Which brings us to the Cult of Dante, the newly defined Devil Beasts.
 They are organized and have a goal: open a portal to Hell and allow the Demon Lord to return.
-In the latest arc, the portal has been opened, everyone trapped in Hell has been freed, and the Demon Lord is leading EVERYONE who can leave out to the real world.
-The worse part?
-Apart from the Demon Lord, everyone else is probably INVISIBLE until they possess someone.
+In the latest arc, the portal has been opened, everyone trapped in Hell has been freed, and the Demon Lord is leading everyone who can leave out to the real world.
+The worst part?
+Apart from the Demon Lord, everyone else is probably invisible until they possess someone.